Juan-dev123/first-quiz/part3/security_question.md

 -	Do not store sensitive information unnecessarily, discard it or delete it or get rid of it as soon as possible.

 **Injection**
--	Validate the data provided by the user on the backend to avoid SQL injection and Cross Site Scripting.
+-	Validate in the backend the data provided by the user to avoid SQL injection and Cross Site Scripting.
--	Validate the data provided by the user on the frontend to avoid SQL injection and Cross Site Scripting.
+-	Validate in the frontend the data provided by the user to avoid SQL injection and Cross Site Scripting.
 -	Use an ORM in the Python backend for communication with the database.

 **Security Misconfiguration**